KNBS-StatsChat/statschat-ke/README.md

 > **Ensure the environment has been configured before setting up or updating the vector store.**

-Before running `pdf_runner.py` in an integrated development environment (IDE) ensure that the PDF_FILES_MODE (in `main.toml`) is set to the desired option.
+Before running `pdf_runner.py` in an integrated development environment (IDE) ensure that the PDF_FILES_MODE (in `main.toml`) is set to the desired option along with the chosen PDF extractor.
 It can also be run in the command line as below.

     ```shell
     python3 statschat/pdf_runner.py